Polarized cylinders in Du Val del Pezzo surfaces of degree two: -curves on Du Val del Pezzo surfaces of degree two

 Let $S$ be a Du Val del Pezzo surface of degree $2$.
 Assume that $S$ has a singular point $P$ of type $\sA _n$ with $n \ge 3$.
 Let $f:\wS \to S$ be the minimal resolution, let $\wD$ be the reduced exceptional divisor of $f$, let $\wD = \sum _{i=1}^m \wD ^{(i)}$ be the decomposition of $\wD$ into connected components, and let $\wD ^{(i)} = \sum _{j=1}^{n(i)}\wD _j^{(i)}$ be the decomposition of $\wD ^{(i)}$ into irreducible components for $i=1,\dots ,m$.
 Without loss of generality, we can assume $f(\Supp (\wD ^{(1)})) = \{ P\}$.
 Namely, $n(1) = n$.
 For simplicity, we put $\wD _j := \wD _j^{(1)}$ for $j=1,\dots ,n$. \begin{prop} With the same notations as above, one of the following assertions holds: \begin{enumerate} \item[(A)] There exist two $(-1)$-curves $\wE _1$ and $\wE _2$ on $\wS$ such that the weighted dual graph of $\wE _1 + \wE _2 + \wD ^{(1)}$ looks like that in Figure \ref{fig(3-1)} (A). \item[(B)] $n=5$ and there exists a $(-1)$-curve $\wE$ on $\wS$ such that the weighted dual graph of $\wE + \wD ^{(1)}$ looks like that in Figure \ref{fig(3-1)} (B). \item[(C)] $n=3$ and there exist an irreducible component $\wD _4$ of $\wD - \wD ^{(1)}$ and a $(-1)$-curve $\wE$ on $\wS$ such that $(\wD _4 \cdot \wD - \wD _4) = 0$ and the weighted dual graph of $\wE + \wD ^{(1)} + \wD _4$ looks like that in Figure \ref{fig(3-1)} (C). \end{enumerate} \end{prop}

-It seems that the result of Proposition \ref{prop(3-0)} is well-known to study Du Val del Pezzo surfaces of low degree but could not find any proof in the literature.
+It seems that the result of Proposition \ref{prop(3-0)} is well-known to study Du Val del Pezzo surfaces of low degree but the author could not find any reference.
 Hence, the purpose of this section is to prove this proposition for the readers' convenience.
 Here, our argument is based on {\cite[\S 4]{Saw24}}.

 Note that every singular point on $S$ is cyclic by the classification of Du Val del Pezzo surfaces of degree $2$ (see, e.g., {\cite{Ura81} or {\cite[\S 8.7]{Dol12}}) because $S$ has the singular point of type $\sA _n$ with $n \ge 3$.
 Hence, for every $i=1,\dots ,m$ we may assume that the dual graph of $\wD ^{(i)}$ is the following: